oliver-moran/bahn-cli/README.md

 To install: `npm install bahn -g`

-To install and run a server in a (preferably empty) directory:
+To install and run a server in a (preferably empty) directory.
+Examples:

-    `bahn`
+    bahn --create ~/bahn
+    bahn --port 3000 ~/bahn
+    bahn --forever

+See:

+    bahn --help